FAQ

 First things first — your glasses should feel comfortable when you wear them.
 That means they shouldn’t slide down your nose, dig behind your ears, or leave red marks on your nose.
 Your glasses should sit on your nose without slipping or leaving marks behind.
 The center of your lenses should align horizontally with your pupils.
 Frames shouldn’t sit higher than your eyebrows, nor should they rest on your cheeks.

-What are the glasses frames made of?
+What are the frames made from?

 Our optical frames feature handmade acetate that is hand-polished after cutting the frame on a state-of-the-art CNC milling machine.
 Each frame is de-burred, smoothened, face-formed, polished, assembled, and adjusted by one of our artisans.